MousaviLaleh/Election_Analysis/README.md

     - Arapahoe :  with 24,801 number of votes and 6.7% of the vote.

 - The candidates were:
-    - Charles Casper Stockham :  with 85,213 number number of votes and 23.0% of the vote.
+    - Charles Casper Stockham :  with 85,213 number of votes and 23.0% of the vote.
-    - Diana DeGette :  with 272,892 number number of votes and 73.8% of the vote.
+    - Diana DeGette :  with 272,892 number of votes and 73.8% of the vote.
     - Raymon Anthony Doane :  with 11,606 number of votes and 3.1% of the vote.

 - **Denver** county had the largest number of votes.